Each design project is unique, but the process of design here at moss follows a well defined path.

 Schematic Design: The first phase of Design

-During our schematic design process, we brainstorm the clients’ needs to solve problems they may not even have identified yet.
+During our schematic design process, we brainstorm the clients’ needs to solve problems they may not yet have identified.
 We research zoning or building requirements that may affect the design.
 We scour the internet – Houzz, Pinterest, and favorite material and products websites – for images that suggest ideas.
-We also rely heavily on sketching – interior perspectives, outside facades and floor plans.
+We also rely heavily on sketching – interior perspectives, outside facades, and floor plans.

 To illustrate the schematic design process, we’ll show content created for two recent projects – a house on Carmen Avenue and a new restaurant and specialty food market in Andersonville – which are slated for construction in the near future.